Aggregate Demand is the total demand in the economy.

 AD slopes downwards because:

-- At a lower price level people are able to consume more goods and services, because there Real income is higher
+- At a lower price level, people are able to consume more goods and services, because their real income is higher.

 - At a lower price level, exports are relatively more competitive than imports.